TMJ (Jaw Pain) Treatments at Atlantic Medical Group in Canton

 A trigger point is a very sensitive area made of muscle fibers.
 Trigger points feel like knots and may cause pain or even a twitching response when pressure is applied to them.
 A chiropractor can manipulate trigger points in such a way to alleviate the pain associated with them.

-Why use Atlantic Chiropractic & Rehabilitation for Temporomandibular Joint Disorder?
+Why use Atlantic Medical Group for Temporomandibular Joint Disorder?

 Activator Method – While there are numerous ways to effectively treat temporomandibular joint (TMJ) disorder, scientific studies have shown that chiropractic was helpful in cases of TMJ.
 In a 2003 study, 15 participants were administered treatments with the Activator Method, which uses a tool that delivers high-frequency, low-impact adjustments.